- Economic Development

 Qualiﬁed applicants for the SNAP program begin receiving SNAP beneﬁts within 30 days of their application.
 Some families and individuals need expedited beneﬁts, which begin within seven days of application.

-Delivers hot midday meals to people who are home-bound and unable to prepare their own nutritious meals.
+These organizations deliver hot midday meals to people who are home-bound and unable to prepare their own nutritious meals.
+Persons living outside of Cherokee and Oconee counties are mostly served by local Meals on Wheels/Mobile Meals.
+They can be contacted as follows:

 Pickens County Meals on Wheels